SoftechureGit/SitsInstaFeed/README.md

-# SITS INSTA FEED PACKAGE test
+# SITS INSTA FEED PACKAGE

 The `sits-insta-feed` package provides a simple way to integrate Instagram feeds into your Laravel project.
 Follow the steps below to install and use the package.